shellmonk/software-architecture-talk/talk.md

 - Business domain <!-- .element: class="fragment" data-fragment-index="3" -->
 - Setting expectations <!-- .element: class="fragment" data-fragment-index="4" -->

 Note: We are building software for people (unfortunately).
-Clients are often non technical people
+Clients can be technical or non technical.
+Or worse, something in between

 ---